matiasenrigue/Software-Engineering/DublinBikes/DataMining/Readme.md

 ```

 ### Modules in Detail

-- **export_to_csv.py:**
-  Contains functions to export bike and weather data from the SQL database into CSV files for offline analysis or backup.

 - **general_scrapper.py:**
   Serves as the main entry point.
 It parses command-line arguments, sets up the required resources (SQL engine or file paths), and starts the bike and weather scrapers concurrently using threads.